15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 Infinite Upcycle

-My best VA experience was when I was just starting out over 12 years ago.
-Like many others at the time, I had just read Tim Ferris’s book The 4-hour work week and got introduced to the concept.
+My best VA experience was starting over 12 years ago.
+Like many others, I had just read Tim Ferris’s book The 4-Hour Work Week and was introduced to the concept.

-At the time, I was running a chain of brick-and-mortar language schools in Mexico, and as the only native English speaker on staff, I was the one who had to answer all the English emails.
+At the time, I was running a chain of brick-and-mortar language schools in Mexico, and as the only native English speaker on staff, I answered all the English emails.
 The business was growing, so at this point, I was spending 6-8 hours a day just on this task.

-It was not as easy to find VAs back then, but after a few month search and some family contact in the Philippines, I was able to find somebody who was willing to work US hours for a great price.
+It was not as easy to find VAs back then, but after a few months of searching and some family contact in the Philippines, I found somebody willing to work US hours for a great price.

-Within 2 weeks, I went from 6-8 hours of emails a day to just 1 hour of emails.
-The VA I hired first was not that great – due to my lack of experience – but the change was enough to open up a new world.
-I let the first VA go within 6 months, but had hired another great one within a week after that.
-Now, almost a decade later, I have worked with dozens of VAs from Asia to Europe and it is the basis for me to build my businesses..
+Within two weeks, I went from 6-8 emails a day to just 1 hour of emails.
+The VA I hired first was not significant due to my lack of experience, but the change was enough to open up a new world.
+I let the first VA go within six months but hired another great one within a week.
+Almost a decade later, I have worked with dozens of VAs from Asia to Europe, which is my basis for building my businesses.

-What helped me for it to be a success was embracing failure.
+What helped me make it a success was embracing failure.
 By this, I mean that finding and working with a great VA required me to fail in my hiring dozens of times.
-When I started out, 2/3 of the people I hired did not work out.
-Now 3/4 have stayed with me for over 2 years.
+When I started, 2/3 of the people I hired did not work out.
+Now, 3/4 have stayed with me for over two years.

-At this point, my process, while not perfect, weeds out bad work and culture fit during the interview, which leads to more long-term success down the road.
+At this point, while not perfect, my process weeds out lousy work and culture fit during the interview, leading to more long-term success.

 Chaz Edward